Stainless Steel Rebar

 Like carbon steel, stainless steel products are subject to market volatility and are re-priced monthly with an alloy surcharge.
 Chemistries with greater nickel contents may be subject to the greatest volatility.

-There are currently only two US “domestic melt” mill manufacturers of stainless steel rebar, North American Stainless in Ghent, KY, and Talley Metals in Hartsville, SC.
-Neither mill stocks stainless steel rebar and only rolls to confirmed orders.
+There are currently only two active US “domestic melt” mill manufacturers of stainless steel rebar, North American Stainless in Ghent, KY, and Talley Metals in Hartsville, SC.
+Neither mill stock stainless steel rebar and only rolls to confirmed orders.

 Neither North American Stainless nor Talley has the capability to produce bars in straight lengths greater than 40’